AnthonyRentsch/likely-voters/cutoff_models.md

 -   In the 2012 presidential election between Barack Obama and Mitt Romney, did things come up that kept you from voting, or did you happen to vote? **Yes, voted**; no.
 -   Please rate your chance of voting in November on a scale of 10 to 1.
 0-8, **9**, **10**.

-Since the common content of the CCES does not include all of these survey items (and question wording varies when they do appear), I will attempt to recreate the index using what is available to me.
+Since the common content of the 2016 CCES does not include all of these survey items (and question wording varies when they do appear), I will attempt to recreate the index using what is available to me.

 The three variables I will consider are vote intent, vote history, and political interest, which capture 5 of the 7 items on the Perry-Gallup index.
-The one dimension that I will not be able to recreate is historical voting behavior (voted in precinct before, voting frequency), as this information is not available on the CCES.
+The one dimension that I will not be able to recreate is self-reported historical voting behavior (voted in precinct before, voting frequency), as this information is not available on the CCES.
 Here are the CCES questions I will use along with the response options, and how many points each response option gives an individual toward the index.

 -   Do you intend to vote in 2016 general election?
     -   Yes, definitely (**+2**)